 The payments must be received by your superannuation clearinghouse by the due date.
 This means that the reports and payments should be made three days prior to the due date to ensure funds are received by the due date.

-In order to ensure compliance, we recommend that our clients lodge their returns monthly particularly in light of the introduction of One Touch Payroll as the ATO has access to all payroll transactions and are aware of SGC liabilities.
+In order to ensure compliance, we recommend that our clients lodge their returns monthly particularly in light of the introduction of One Touch Payroll as the ATO has access to all payroll transactions and is aware of SGC liabilities.